mfcardenas/aias-examples-phat/step1-create_models/README.md

 #### Summary

-- With Sweet Home 3D we will build the initial plan of the Ausilioteca.
+- Open Sweet Home 3D and build the initial plan of the Ausilioteca (or the scenario you want).
-- We will use the minimum number of elements on stage (doors, door frames, windows, etc.).
+- Use the minimum amount of objects on the stage (doors, door frames, windows, etc.).

 <p align="center">
 <img src="https://github.com/mfcardenas/aias-examples-phat/blob/master/assets/img/img_ausilioteca_01.png" alt="Ausilioteca" width="70%" heigth="70%"/>
 </p>

-- The working area in Sweet Home 3D will be similar to the one shown in the following image.
+- The work area of Sweet Home 3D is similar to the one shown in the following image.
 <p align="center">
 <img src="https://github.com/mfcardenas/aias-examples-phat/blob/master/assets/img/img_scenario_01.png" alt="Scenario" width="70%" heigth="70%"/>
 </p>